rockbmb/docs.substrate.io-tuts/Notes.md

     --insecure-validator-i-know-what-i-do
 ```

-The network wasn't producing blocks, so `--bootnodes` must be used when initialization Bob's node.
+The network wasn't producing blocks, so `--bootnodes` must be used when initialization Bob's node,
+with Alice's information.

 ```bash
 ../target/release/polkadot \